 Break from the monotonous schedule

 Job enrichment allows employees to know their weaknesses and strengths.
-Any employee who surpasses the tasks given to him/her will gain tremendous recognition from the company, and might also receive incentives, awards, or promotion for a job well done.
+Any employee who surpasses the tasks given to him/her will gain tremendous recognition from the company, and might also receive incentives, awards, or promotions for a job well done.

 When the manager gives extra responsibility or tasks to the employees, they feel that they’re valued and trusted.
-This motivates them and encourages them to work harder to meet the expectations.
+This motivates them and encourages them to work harder to meet their expectations.
 As a result, absenteeism also reduces, thereby profiting the company.